 The principal officers of MIF are responsible for implementation of MIF policies and day-to-day operations and management of MIF.
-Principal officers are a President and CEO, an Executive Vice President and Chief Operations Officer, Vice Presidents, a Vice President and Chief Financial Officer, and a Secretary.
-The President of MIF is elected by the MIF Board of Trustees, with the concurrence of the Presiding Bishop of the ELCA, for a four-year term.
+Principal officers are a President and CEO, an Executive Vice President and Chief Financial Officer, Vice Presidents, and a Secretary.
+The President of MIF is elected by the MIF Board of Trustees, with the concurrence of the Presiding Bishop of the ELCA, for a fouryear term.
 The other officers of MIF are elected by the MIF Board of Trustees to serve for one-year terms.